lsulibraries/LDL_manual_build/README.md

   - Then restart: sudo systemctl restart solr
   - Check if your solr core is installed!

-- **In GUI**: Navigate to admin/config/search/search-api edit the existing server or create one:
+- **In GUI**: Navigate to `admin/config/search/search-api` edit the existing server or create one:
   - backend: Solr
   - Solr Connector: Standard
   - Solr core: islandora8

 ### syn/jwt configuration:
 - Check if syn_private and syn_private keys are available at /opt/keys/
-- First, Navigate to /admin/config/system/keys/Edit
+- First, Navigate to `/admin/config/system/keys/Edit`
   - key type: JWT RSA KEy
   - JWT Algorithm: RSAASA-PKCXS1-v1_5 Using SHA-256(RS256)
   - Key Provider: file
   - File location: /opt/keys/syn_private.key
   - Save

- - Then, Navigate to /admin/config/system/jwt
+ - If you created new key, then, Navigate to /admin/config/system/jwt
     - Select the key you justy created
     - Save configuration

-#### Select default Flysystem:
+#### Select default Download location Flysystem:
-visit /admin/config/media/file-system to select the flysystem from the dropdown.
+visit /admin/config/media/file-system to select the flysystem:fedora
 ________________________________________
 # 4. Extra Configuration on Drupal For Alpaca:
 ### 1. Configuring Actions: